CirclesUBI/blockchain-provisioning/readme.md

 ### Small

+- [ ] metamask cannot connect to rpc w./ DNS, only w./ IP
 - [ ] Cap size of log file on disk
 - [ ] Unify geth version parameters
 - [ ] Services should not be run as root